andrestubbe/Java-Example-Author/README.md

 ## Next

+Enhance its intelligence!
+It currently includes unnecessary elements, such as extra parentheses.
+It is likely stable code, so I cycle through all models to determine which produces the best results.
+I will integrate a scanner for classes, methods, overloaded methods, and their respective structures.
-Make it smarter!
-It's not an agent yet but has some characteristics of that direction.
+It is not yet an agent yet,  t exhibits some characteristics in that direction.
-Another program is to create syntax highlited beautiful pages in HTML + CSS for java classes on a personal server.
-The same spider + generator for C# learning, and probably for JOGL 2.5.0
+Another program involves generating syntax-highlighted, visually appealing pages in HTML and CSS for Java classes hosted on a personal server.
+The same spider and generator will be adapted for C# learning and potentially JOGL 2.5.0.
 ---

 !
 Solo dev.
 194k examples.
 Let’s see what happens.